Disclosure: We earn from purchases made through us

 - It does not have a lock down lid.

-Best small and cheap slow cooker: Cuisinart PSC-350 3-1/2-Quart Programmable Slow Cooker
+Best cheap: Cuisinart 3.5 Qt Programmable Slow Cooker

 Slow cooking is an art form, and the Cuisinart® Programmable Slow Cooker perfects it using a precise, convenient 24-hour LCD countdown timer and four cooking modes including a Warm function when the time elapses.
 With the Cuisinart programmable slow cooker, it’s easy to make classic comfort foods or try out new gourmet creations and recipes – all in a convenient-sized ceramic cooking pot that fits comfortably on any countertop.